jestenough/code-challenges/collections/learngo/16-slices/questions/8-advanced-ops.md

 ```
 1. lyric's len: 5, cap: 5 — part's len: 5, cap: 5
 2. lyric's len: 3, cap: 1 — part's len: 2, cap: 3
-3. lyric's len: 5, cap: 5 — part's len: 4, cap: 4 *CORRECT*
+3. lyric's len: 5, cap: 5 — part's len: 4, cap: 4
 4. lyric's len: 3, cap: 1 — part's len: 2, cap: 3

 > **3:** `lyric[:2:2]` = ["show" "me"].
 After the append the part becomes: ["show" "me" "right" "place"] — so it allocates a new backing array. `lyric` stays the same: `["show" "me" "my" "silver" "lining"]`.

 ## When you might want to use the make function?
-1. To preallocate a backing array for a slice with a definite length *CORRECT*
+1. To preallocate a backing array for a slice with a definite length
 2. To create a slice faster
 3. To use less memory